Braniff International Airways: Paul R. Braniff, Inc.

-In the spring of 1928, insurance magnate Thomas Elmer Braniff founded an air carrier, maintenance, aircraft dealer and flight school organization with his brother Paul, called Paul R. Braniff, Inc., which did business as Tulsa-Oklahoma City Airline.
-The new company, founded in May 1928, began regularly scheduled service from Oklahoma City, Oklahoma, and Tulsa, Oklahoma, using 6-passenger Lockheed Vega single-engine aircraft on June 20, 1928.
+In the spring of 1928, insurance magnate Thomas Elmer Braniff founded an air carrier, maintenance, aircraft dealer, and flight school organization with his brother Paul, called Paul R. Braniff, Inc., which did business as Tulsa-Oklahoma City Airline.
+The new company, founded in May 1928, began regularly scheduled service from Oklahoma City, Oklahoma, and Tulsa, Oklahoma, using six-passenger Lockheed Vega single-engined aircraft on June 20, 1928.

 The first flight was flown by Paul Braniff along with the company mechanic.
-The flight from Oklahoma City SW 29th Street Airport to Tulsa McIntire Airport was uneventful.
-However, the return flight was delayed several hours for thunderstorms in the area.
+The flight from Oklahoma City SW 29th Street Airport to Tulsa McIntire Airport was uneventful, but the return flight was delayed several hours for thunderstorms in the area.
 The one-way fare between the two cities was $12.50 or $20.00 round trip with a baggage allowance of 25 pounds and a charge of 10 cents for each pound over the maximum allowable amount.
 The fare included ground transportation from both airports to the downtown areas of each city, which was provided by Yellow Cab Company.
-The new airline was solely dependent on passenger carrying fares for its revenue since it had not entered into any mail or express contracts with the United States Post Office.
+The new airline was solely dependent on passenger-carrying fares for its revenue, since it had not entered into any mail or express contracts with the United States Post Office.

 Universal Airlines and Braniff Air Lines, Inc.

-The new Braniff venture was profitable within a month of service inauguration but with the weakening economic conditions the company found itself in need of a merger partner.
-In 1929, the Braniff brothers sold the assets of the company (the Paul R. Braniff, Inc., company organization was retained by the Braniff brothers) to Universal Aviation Corporation of St. Louis, Missouri, at which time, the organization started operating as Braniff Air Lines, Inc. In 1930, the company was bought by the Aviation Corporation (AVCO) which was the predecessor of American Airlines.
+The new Braniff venture was profitable within a month of service inauguration, but with the weakening economic conditions, the company found itself in need of a merger partner.
+In 1929, the Braniff brothers sold the assets of the company (the Paul R. Braniff, Inc., company organization was retained by the Braniff brothers) to Universal Aviation Corporation of St. Louis, Missouri, when the organization started operating as Braniff Air Lines, Inc. In 1930, the company was bought by the Aviation Corporation (AVCO), which was the predecessor of American Airlines.

-Braniff Airlines, Inc., and the carrier grew by adding service from Oklahoma City to San Angelo, Texas, with intermediate stops at Wichita Falls, Breckenridge and Abilene, Texas, by the Summer of 1929 and service at Denison, Texas, was added on July 5, 1929.
-An additional route was operated between Oklahoma City and Ft Worth with intermediate stops at Wewoka, Oklahoma, and Dallas Love Field and a third route operated between Oklahoma City and Tulsa with intermediates stops at Wewoka and Seminole, Oklahoma, with all beginning on July 15, 1929 (this is most likely when the first Braniff service began at Dallas Love Field).
-The new airline performed as one of the best in the Universal System with a 99-percent completion rate reported during the month of July 1929 and the Airline also led the other divisions in number of passengers carried.
+Braniff Airlines, Inc., and the carrier grew by adding service from Oklahoma City to San Angelo, Texas, with intermediate stops at Wichita Falls, Breckenridge, and Abilene, Texas, by the summer of 1929 and service at Denison, Texas, was added on July 5, 1929.
+An additional route was operated between Oklahoma City and Ft.
+Worth with intermediate stops at Wewoka, Oklahoma, and Dallas Love Field and a third route operated between Oklahoma City and Tulsa with intermediates stops at Wewoka and Seminole, Oklahoma, with all beginning on July 15, 1929 (this is most likely when the first Braniff service began at Dallas Love Field).
+The new airline performed as one of the best in the Universal System with a 99% completion rate reported during the month of July 1929 and the airline also led the other divisions in number of passengers carried.

-Service was added between Oklahoma City and Amarillo during the Summer of 1929.
+Service was added between Oklahoma City and Amarillo during the summer of 1929.
 Package express and air freight service was added to the list of Braniff services on September 1, 1929, and included Dallas Love Field.